Monday was a busy day… It was also smoking hot. Hot enough to warrant whipping up our favorite summertime pie… a rich Chocolate Silk Pie!

 - Add the melted chocolate beating for 30 seconds.

-- Add eggs to the bowl, one at a time, beating on medium-high for 3-4 min. after each addition.
+- Whip in the eggs, one at a time, beating on medium-high for 3-4 min. after each addition.

 - Add vanilla and blend for 10 seconds.